-During the 2013 - 2014 school year we collected data, initiated intervention strategies and participated in professional development to continue to strengthen our areas of weakness.
-Our improvement plan in 2014-15 grew in the number of goals.
-We added Social Studies and Science as goal areas.
-For the 2015-16 school year, we reflected on our progress and updated our goals to better meet the needs of all of our students.
-In doing so, we have continued with four goals: Science, Social Studies, Literacy and Math.
-For each of these areas, we have set the goal to meet our state determined proficiency targets measured by the M-STEP assessment in the spring of 2016.
+During the 2014-15 school year we added Social Studies and Science as goal areas.
+For the 2016-17 school year, we reflected on our progress and updated our goals to better meet the needs of all of our students.
+In doing so, we continued with four goals: Science, Social Studies, Literacy and Math.
+For each of these areas, we have set the goal to meet our state determined proficiency targets measured by the M-STEP assessment in the spring of 2017.
 Each goal has similar strategies.
 The strategies are Understanding by Design, Gradual Release of Responsibility, Response to Text and Level 3 Depth of Knowledge tasks.
 Our faculty will have ongoing, embedded professional development as we implement these strategies.
 Principals will monitor the implementation and coach faculty throughout the year.
 In addition to this coaching, our professional development, including our bi-weekly grade level meetings, and our staff meetings will all focus on the advancement of our school improvement goals.